axeluhl/sailing-analytics/wiki/planning/businesscases/dataconsistency.md

 ### Risks

-Since this project targets to increase the robustness of SAP sailing solutions, the risk of failures should be reduced as an outcome.
+Since this project targets at increasing the robustness of SAP sailing solutions, the overall risk of failures should be reduced as an outcome.

 ### Prototype